SoupSoupCo/Calculator/README.md

 *I've created a calculator that functions.*

-First official project I put a decent amount of work in so I'm proud of it.
+First official project I put a decent amount of work in, I'm proud of it.